cloudfoundry-samples/github-service-broker-ruby/README.md

 ## Deployment

-This application can be deployed on any environment or hosting service.
+This service broker application can be deployed on any environment or hosting service.

 For example, to deploy this broker application to Cloud Foundry